 Wendy Werneth |The Nomadic Vegan

 Synopsis: The tattered pages of my copy of Travels with Charley: In Search of America by John Steinbeck is my favorite book to flip through while on a plane ride or long road trip.
 There’s something about how John Steinbeck describes his journey that makes you grin as you reminisce about similar travels or folks that you’ve met serendipitously.

 The memoir, at its core, is about an intrepid journey that Steinbeck takes with his trusty poodle Charley through America’s diverse landscape.
 Along the way, Steinbeck tries to uncover the underlying identity all Americans hold dear.

 My favorite, dog-eared passage is about my home.
 How Steinbeck describes the excessive niceties, prolonged greetings and unique drawl of my home state leaves me laughing at all the things I’ve always considered “normal.”

 Why I recommend it: Though lacking glowing praise and certainly not considered one of Steinbeck’s best literary works, Travels with Charley is definitely one of the sincerest reads about understanding cultural identity and the quirky baggage each of us carries.

 Steinbeck takes a step back and celebrates what connects us and how our communities flourish because of that.
 Travels with Charley serves as a reminder that underneath all the buzz behind travel, we all ache for intimate connection.
-Get it on Amazon here.
+Get it on Bookshop here or on Amazon here.

 Martha Lueders| Quirky Globetrotter